Documentation Standards, Ethics, and Legal Risk

 |---|---|

-Incident reports follow facility policy and support quality review, but they are separate from the medical record.
-The health record should contain the clinical facts and care provided, not a statement that an incident report was filed unless facility policy requires otherwise.
+When naloxone is given for opioid-induced respiratory depression, document the trigger, dose, route, time, respiratory and sedation response, and that the team was notified — and recognize that naloxone's short half-life means re-sedation monitoring must continue.
+Incident reports follow facility policy and support quality review, but they are separate from the medical record; the chart should contain the clinical facts and care provided, not a note that an incident report was filed (unless local policy directs otherwise).

 Ethics in the PACU

-PACU ethics often appear under time pressure.
+PACU ethics surface under time pressure and rest on four principles: autonomy (self-determination), beneficence (do good), nonmaleficence (do no harm), and justice (fairness).
 A patient with decision-making capacity may refuse blood products, pain medication, additional monitoring, or further treatment even when the team disagrees.
-The nurse's role is to assess capacity cues, provide understandable information, notify the responsible provider, advocate for alternatives, and document the process.
+The nurse assesses capacity cues, provides understandable information, notifies the responsible provider, advocates for acceptable alternatives, and documents the process objectively.

 Privacy, boundaries, and legal risk

-Protected health information may be shared with clinicians involved in treatment.
-It should not be shared with curious visitors, employers, neighbors, or social media contacts.
-PACU spaces are often open, so the nurse must manage voice volume, screens, curtains, visitor access, and photography requests.
+Protected health information may be shared with clinicians involved in treatment under HIPAA's treatment, payment, and operations provisions.
+It must not be shared with curious visitors, employers, neighbors, or social-media contacts.
+PACU bays are often open, so the nurse actively manages voice volume, monitor screens, curtains, visitor access, and photography requests — patient images are PHI and require consent and policy compliance.

-Professional boundaries also matter after discharge.
-Social media connections with patients, informal medical advice outside the care relationship, or sharing work stories online can compromise privacy and trust.
+Professional boundaries also extend beyond discharge.
+Social-media connections with patients, informal medical advice outside the care relationship, and posting work stories online can all compromise privacy and trust, and may trigger Board of Nursing discipline.
+Even a de-identified post can be re-identified by date, procedure, and unit, so the safest rule is to keep patient information off personal platforms entirely.
 Spiritual or cultural requests should be handled respectfully: participate only within professional comfort and policy, offer chaplaincy or interpreter support, and avoid imposing personal beliefs.

 On CPAN questions, choose the answer that protects the patient first, communicates through the proper channel, and leaves a clear record.
-Ignoring an unsafe colleague, hiding a medication error, or charting at the end of the shift from memory are never the strongest professional-practice choices.
+Ignoring an unsafe or impaired colleague, hiding a medication error, falsifying or back-dating an entry, or charting from memory at shift's end are never the strongest professional-practice choices.

-After opioid administration, a PACU patient becomes somnolent with a falling respiratory rate.
+After opioid administration, a PACU patient becomes somnolent with a falling respiratory rate, requiring naloxone.
 Which documentation is most complete?

 A family member asks to photograph a sedated patient in PACU for social media.
 What should the nurse do?